Catch It and Lose It

-Opening Reception: September 7, 5:30 – 7:30pm
+Opening Reception: October 5, 5:30 – 7:30pm

-Opening Reception: September 7, 5:30 – 7:30pm
+Opening Reception: October 5, 5:30 – 7:30pm

 ABOUT LOCKS GALLERY

 Founded in 1968, Locks Gallery represents an international group of critically respected contemporary artists working in a variety of disciplines.
-The exhibition program is a diverse combination of fresh perspectives on 20th century masters, showcases of emerging talent, and new bodies of work from a core group of acclaimed mid-career artists.
+The exhibition program is a diverse combination of fresh perspectives on 20th-century masters, showcases of emerging talent, and new bodies of work from a core group of acclaimed mid-career artists.
 With a sustained commitment to contextualizing the work exhibited, the gallery regularly publishes illustrated catalogs with scholarly essays and hosts public programs such as artist talks, panel discussions, and gallery walkthroughs.

 A collaboration with the artist (or their estate) is at the core of each exhibition, allowing the gallery to present original programming.
 The staff cultivates long-standing relationships with individuals and institutions, fostering a new climate for contemporary art collecting in the city of Philadelphia.